upieez/project-1-sei-21/README.md

 #### Stage 1

-Creating my html and implementing the divs inside of it as per my rough sketch
+- Creating my HTML and implementing the divs inside of it as per my rough sketch
+- Create the styling to have a visual implantation of how my design of the game should be like